zacharygriffee/rxprotoplex/readme.md

 ### `listenAndConnectionAndRead$`

-Listens for incoming connections on a specified channel and consumes the connection stream.
+Listens for incoming connections on a specified channel and consumes the connection stream, providing an Observable that emits data from the connections.

 ```javascript
 listenAndConnectionAndRead$(plexInstance, "channelId", { protocol: "myProtocol" }).subscribe(event => {